 Need-based scholarships may be available to students who have been accepted to the residential program and meet all necessary requirements.
 Award amounts may vary.
 To be considered for scholarships, students must submit proof of financial need at the time that they submit their supporting documents for completion of their application.
 For application instructions and deadline information, please visit the application page.

 Accepted proof of financial need include:

-Payment plans are also available.
+Payment plans are also available for either the virtual or residential program.
 Students desiring a payment plan option must request to be enrolled in one before their deposit is collected.